Beet Orange Smoothie

-This vegan beet orange smoothie is packed with healthy ingredients like raw beet, orange, zucchini and protein powder.
+This beet orange smoothie is packed with healthy ingredients like raw beet, orange, zucchini and protein powder.
 Enjoy this bright and beautiful smoothie for a boost in energy any time of day.

 Beet smoothie in a jar with another small glass behind it and a small dish of chopped beets beside it.

 This creamy beet orange smoothie is sure to become a new favourite!
 It’s such an easy way to sneak a ton of nutrition and fiber into your diet.
 It can be made as a smoothie or smoothie bowl and can easily be customized with different add-ins and substitutions to make it your own.
+Here are a few reasons to love it:

 • packed with nutrients from beet, orange, zucchini and spinach